disfordave/stablewiki/README.md

 `.env` contains various configuration options for StableWiki. such as...

 - `WIKI_NAME`: The name of your wiki.
-(Default: StableWiki)
+(Default: StableWiki Engine)
 - `WIKI_HOMEPAGE_LINK`: The link to the homepage of your wiki.
 (Default: WelcomePage)
 - `WIKI_DESCRIPTION`: A brief description of your wiki.
-(Default: StableWiki is a modern, user-friendly wiki platform built with Next.js and TypeScript.)
+(Default: StableWiki Engine is a modern, user-friendly wiki platform built with Next.js and TypeScript.)
 - `WIKI_COPYRIGHT_HOLDER`: The copyright holder for your wiki.
-(Default: StableWiki Contributors)
+(Default: StableWiki Engine Project)
 - `WIKI_COPYRIGHT_HOLDER_URL`: The URL for the copyright holder.
 (Default: https://github.com/disfordave/stablewiki)
 - `WIKI_DISABLE_MEDIA`: A boolean to enable or disable media uploads.
 (Default: false)
 - `WIKI_DISABLE_SIGNUP`: A boolean to enable or disable user signup.
 (Default: false)